Carl Fletcher (Canadian soccer): Club career

 Fletcher began his professional career for the Toronto Blizzard of the Canadian Soccer League.
 He played for the Toronto Rockets in 1994, which was the club's only season of existence.
 He spent the 1996 indoor season with Toronto Shooting Stars of the National Professional Soccer League.
 When the indoor season ended he signed with Montreal Impact and played a total of 68 matches.
 In 1999, he signed a contract with Hampton Roads Mariners and played two years with the team.
 Fletcher returned to the Montreal Impact in April 2001.
 After playing half a season with the Impact, he was sold to Rochester Raging Rhinos in August 2001.
 With Rochester he reached the postseason, and captured the A-League championship.

 In 2002, Fletcher was transferred to the Atlanta Silverbacks, where he spent two seasons, that of 2002 being his best when the team reached the first round of the playoffs.
 In 2004 Fletcher took a season off to pursue a broadcast career with TSN.
 A year after he decided to return to soccer and signed with his hometown club the Toronto Lynx.
-His signing was announced on March 31, 2005.
+His signing was announced on 31 March 2005.
 He failed to make an appearance for the club due to sustaining an injury early in the season and was released halfway through the season.

 International career

 Fletcher made his first steps on the international scene at the 1987 FIFA U-16 World Championship which were held in Canada.
 He played in all three games there.

-He made his senior debut for Canada in a July 1991 CONCACAF Gold Cup match against Jamaica and for a couple of years was the first-choice defender for the Canadian national team.
+He made his senior debut for Canada in a July 1991 CONCACAF Gold Cup match against Jamaica and for a couple of years was the first-choice defender for the Canada national team.
 He earned 40 caps, scoring twice.
 He represented Canada in 7 World Cup qualifiers.

 His last international game was on 1 June 2003 against Germany.